TorchLean

 On the left branch, β may say inactive (beta = -1) and the exact transfer is z = 0.
 On the right branch, β may say active (beta = 1) and the exact transfer is z = y.

 This is the branch-and-bound intuition behind β-CROWN.
 A loose triangle relaxation is not the end of the argument; the input space can be split until ambiguous ReLUs become exact on each leaf.
-TorchLean's current checker does not trust the split just because a JSON file says so.
+TorchLean's current checker does not accept the split just because a JSON file says so.
 It checks the β phase against the branch's IBP pre-activation bounds, then applies the exact active/inactive transfer when the phase is consistent.

-6.1.11.5.
+6.1.12.5.
 Example 5: What a node certificate is proving locally🔗

 For a ReLU node certificate, the checker is essentially asking: